rezkam/kashk/storage/README.md

-# Key-Value Storage Engine in Go
+# Kashk Storage

 ## Overview

-Kashk Storage package contains a versatile and configurable key-value storage engine written in Go.
-The engine offers efficient key-value storage, retrieval, and deletion operations, optimized for concurrency and featuring automatic size based data file rotation.
+Kashk Storage contains a versatile and configurable key-value storage engine written in Go.
+The engine offers efficient key-value storage, retrieval, and deletion operations, optimized for concurrency and featuring automatic size-based data file rotation.

 ## Features

-- **Put Key-Value Pairs**: Efficiently put key-value pairs into to the storage file almost similar to performance of writing to a file.
+- **Put Key-Value Pairs**: Efficiently put key-value pairs into the storage file, almost similar to the performance of writing to a file.
 - **In-Memory Indexing**: Utilizes an in-memory index for quick data retrieval.
 - **Thread-Safe**: It provides safe concurrent read and write access via a read-write mutex.
 - **Read Values by Key**: Retrieve values quickly using an in-memory index.